signalfx/signalfx-agent/docs/monitors/collectd-consul.md

 | `gauge.consul.serf.queue.Query.max` | gauge | X | Maximum number of serf queries in queue yet to be processed during the interval |
 | `gauge.consul.serf.queue.Query.min` | gauge | X | Minimum number of serf queries in queue yet to be processed during the interval |

-Custom metrics may or not be collected by this monitor by default.
-Check the monitor configuration to see if additional flags are required for gathering additional metrics.
+To specify custom metrics you want to monitor, add a negated `metricsToExclude` to the monitor configuration, as shown in the code snippet below.
+The snippet lists all available custom metrics.
+You can copy and paste the snippet into your configuration file, then delete any custom metrics that you do not want to monitor.
-Any custom metrics above may be reported by the agent by adding a negated `metricsToExclude` to the monitor configuration, as shown below.
+Note that some of the custom metrics require you to set a flag as well as add them to the list.
+Check the monitor configuration file to see if a flag is required for gathering additional metrics.
 ```yaml
 metricsToExclude:
   - consul.dns.stale_queries